magento/magento2-page-builder/docs/reference/data-store.md

 ## Usage

 You can use the data store to modify your content type when its data changes.
-For example, the Page Builder native [Tabs content type](magento2-page-builder/app/code/Magento/PageBuilder/view/adminhtml/web/ts/js/content-type/tabs/preview.ts) subscribes to the data store and makes updates to it when a tab-item changes, as show here in typescript:
+For example, the Page Builder native [Tabs content type](magento2-page-builder/app/code/Magento/PageBuilder/view/adminhtml/web/ts/js/content-type/tabs/preview.ts) subscribes to the data store and makes updates to it when a tab-item changes, as show here in TypeScript:

 ```typescript
 ...